Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 Notes:

-As with crypto, we can have astronomically good odds... but they are not perfect.
+As with crypto, we can have astronomically good odds...
+But they are not perfect.
 We want the most robust system possible, given the _environment and context_ the consensus system lives in.

-Many relevant trilemmas of note, like:
+More relevant trilemma:

 - [Scalability](https://vitalik.ca/general/2021/04/07/sharding.html#the-scalability-trilemma)
 - [Zooko's Triangle](https://en.wikipedia.org/wiki/Zooko's_triangle) (Network IDs)
+- More likely!

 ---